-We can abide by THE BIG LEBOWSKI, one of the all-time greatest cult-movie ever as a Friday Late Night Movie – the kind that is best enjoyed with friends (maybe in your pajamas, an old bathrobe, or a comfy Cowichan sweater – your call, no judgement) and maybe an adult beverage (perhaps a delicious White Russian or two – it is the Shabbos, after all, and you deserve it).
-Rest your weary (and bleary) head with us, in the dark, and chase every last remnant of your week away with some cinematic “hair of the dog” goodness.
+THE BIG LEBOWSKI is a film that is best enjoyed chillin’ with friends (maybe in your pajamas, an old bathrobe, or a comfy Cowichan sweater – your call, no judgement) and maybe an adult beverage (perhaps a delicious White Russian or two – you deserve it!).

 Since its release in 1998, the Coen’s THE BIG LEBOWSKI has really grown into its status as a true cult classic.
 A quirky, quasi-neo-noir story, truly glorious visual sequences, some hilarious dialogue and standout performances from an A-list cast really tie the whole thing together, man.
 Jeff Bridges abides as unemployed stoner Jeff Lebowski (aka, “The Dude”), a laid-back, easygoing burnout who just happens to have the same name as a millionaire whose wife Bunny owes a lot of dangerous people (nihilists?) a whole bunch of money.
 When some bad guys break into The Dude’s house and pee on his rug, he seeks out the other Lebowski, which sends him spiraling into a weird trip through Los Angeles’ even weirder underworld.
 Also starring John Goodman, Julianne Moore, Steve Buscemi, Philip Seymour Hoffman, David Huddleston, John Turturro, Tara Reid, and Flea.

 “A typical Coen brothers film is like no film you’ve ever seen.”
 (The Globe & Mail)